 by Kim Reisman

-Kimberly Reisman (@KimsNextStep) is executive director of World Methodist Evangelism.
+Kimberly Reisman (@KimsNextStep) is executive director of World Methodist Evangelism, a ministry that brings the global Methodist/Wesleyan family of Christians together around the work of multiplying witnesses for Jesus Christ.
 An author, pastor, teacher, and theologian, Kim is a frequent speaker, focusing on evangelism, spiritual formation, women’s ministries, leadership development, and the intersection between faith and culture.
 She is an elder in the United Methodist Church and has written numerous books.
 She has a PhD in theology from Durham University in the United Kingdom.
+Kim lives with her husband, John, in West Lafayette, Indiana.
+They have three adult children, Nathan, Maggie, and Hannah.